 I will acquaintance strangle and look strange,

-The second quatrain of ‘Sonnet 89’ the speaker tells the youth that when he leaves, the speaker will be even crueler to himself that the youth ever could be.
-This will all be to make the youth seem more correct than he did to begin with.
+The second quatrain of ‘Sonnet 89’ the speaker tells the youth that when he leaves, the speaker will be even crueler to himself than the youth ever could be.
+This will all be to make the youth seem more correct than he did, to begin with.
 When the speaker knows the youth’s “will” he will do what he needs to.
 This might include pretending like he doesn’t know him or acting like a stranger.